WallarooLabs/wally/book/appendix/virtualenv.md

   File "/usr/local/Cellar/python/2.7.14/Frameworks/Python.framework/Versions/2.7/lib/python2.7/weakref.py", line 14, in <module>
     from _weakref import (
-ImportError: cannot import name _remove_dead_weakref Could not load module 'celsius'
+ImportError: cannot import name _remove_dead_weakref Could not load module 'alerts'
 ```

 In order to work correctly, virtualenv needs to be set up with the correct Python path.
 To do this, use `which` to get the absolute path of your intended Python version: